Polo in the Park - A Summer Tour of DC's Countryside

 Day 1 - Thursday

-Begin your summer retreat with a refreshing lunch at one of the many restaurants within a mile of the battlefield.
+Begin your summer retreat with a refreshing lunch at one of the many restaurants within a mile of Manassas National Battlefield.
 Choose from the numerous nationally recognized restaurants, as well as local options, so you’re close to the action for your next stop on the tour.
 Did you know the residents of Washington D.C., in July 1861, loaded their horses and carriages full of supplies for the 25-mile jaunt to what is now Manassas National Battlefield for a picnic?
 These naive citizens watched one of the most seminal moments in American history from a hill not too far from where the battle began.

 Mount your trusty horse (or other mode of modern transportation!) before embarking on a guided tour of the Battle of First Manassas/Bull Run at Manassas National Battlefield.
 A guide in Civil War attire will regale you with stories of how this battle set the tone for the next four years.
 Take a picture with General Stonewall Jackson atop his beloved Little Sorrel, one of the most recognizable military horses in American history.
 Interestingly, one of the better-known cavalry attacks by Confederate forces during the Civil War was led by General J.E.B.
 Stuart here during this fateful battle in July 1861.